berbs.us

 10 Reasons Why Jeff Bezos is My Favorite CEO

 He survived a helicopter crash back in 2003 and laughs about it now.
 Instead of ignoring Tim O’Reilly and other critics during the Amazon 1-Click patent controversy in 2000, he joined the conversation and spearheaded the movement for patent reform.
 He’s a big fan of science fiction.
-He can talk to you about web services and other technologies like […]
+He can talk to you about web services […]